GDPR Related National Laws & Modifications

 Derogations in Poland

 Poland’s Personal Data Protection Act went into effect with the GDPR on May 25, 2018.
-The Act includes a few requirements that employers should be aware of.
+The Act, along with the Polish Labor Code, includes a few requirements that employers should be aware of.

 - the recordings can only be used for their original purpose;